MarcusMQF/Kitahack-2025/README.md

 ## ✨ Features

-- 🗺️ **Route Planning** - Find optimal routes to a destination using public transportation
+- 🗺️ **Route Planning** - Find optimal routes to a destination using public transportation with step-by-step navigation
 - ⏱️ **Real-time Updates** - Get accurate arrival and departure times
 - 🔖 **Favorites** - Save frequent locations and routes for quick access
 - 📊 **Travel History** - Track and analyze your travel patterns
 - 🏆 **Rewards System** - Earn points and credits for using sustainable public transportation
-- 📱 **Cross-platform** - Available on iOS and Android

-## 🗺️ Transit Routing

-TransitGo leverages Google Maps Platform's Directions API to provide comprehensive transit routing between locations.
-The app displays:

-- Multiple route options with different transit modes
-- Step-by-step navigation instructions
-- Walking segments between transit options
-- Real-time arrival and departure times
-- Transit line information and stops

-To use this feature:

-1. Enable the Directions API in your Google Cloud Platform project
-2. Ensure your API key has the necessary permissions
-3. Add your API key to the `lib/config/api_keys.dart` file

 ## 🛠️ Tech Stack